sondr3/astro-compressor/README.md

 ```

 To compress your files, simply run `pnpm build` and look for the compression messages in the build log.

+> [!IMPORTANT]
+> It is important that this is the last integration in the `integrations` property to ensure all the generated files are compressed.

 # Usage